roopen/NordcloudTechTask/readme.txt

 	Open NordcloudTechTask.sln with Visual Studio or Visual Code and select NordcloudTechTask.Console as your startup project and run.

 IN COMMAND LINE
-	Download the ready-made .exe from version control and run that.
+	Download the ready-made .exe from releases and run that.
 If you want to build binaries yourself you have to do so by opening the project with an IDE.